Membrane Switch Printing

 “This line expansion can work well if a shop is based in an area where technology and engineering companies are located,” Ono says.
-“As with any new market, the print provider will need to reach out to these businesses and offer them their capabilities.”
+“As with any new market, the print provider will need to reach out to these businesses.
+He would have to offer them their capabilities.”

 Wood says that with print volumes becoming more specialized, some screen printers are looking at adding a flatbed to their equipment mix.

 “Most of the membrane switch work is very precise,” Wood says.
 “By using a flatbed, they get the precision registration they need on those short run jobs without any set up costs associated with screen printing.
 For example, our Rastek T1000 UV flatbed printer allows them to print white at the same speed as CMYK.
 Plus the unit’s eight levels of grayscale enhance image quality and edge definition.”